The upgraded Fitzy Bowl is now open

-Thanks to all the work of our local skater and BMX community who worked with us on the design, and the positive feedback from the broader community, the contract to build the new skate park has now been awarded.
+Thanks to all the work of our local skater and BMX community who worked with us on the design, and the positive feedback from the broader community, the new Fitzy Bowl Skate Park is now open!

-Grind Projects Pty Ltd will be delivering the build due to start in May 2022 and completed in August.
+Grind Projects Pty Ltd delivered the build, which began in May 2022 and completed in August 2022.

 Grind projects come with over 10 years experience of construction and maintenance of skate parks and referees were confident they could deliver the project on time and within budget as well as a great result.

 An added bonus! many of their internationally experienced staff are also regular users of the Fitzy Bowl.
 They're passionate about the existing facility and excited about having the opportunity to contribute to its future development.